cw2048/GitHub-Workshop/README.md

 4. **Downloading Repositories and Updating with GitHub GUI (1 hour)**
    - Introduction to cloning and updating on your local computer.
    - Using forks to create personal copies of repositories.
-   - Hands-on activity: Students fork a course repository and add a sample assignment.
+   - Hands-on activity: Students fork a repository and add a document.

 5. **Q&A and Wrap-Up for Day 1 (30 minutes)**
    - Recap of the day's content.